DanLeEpicMan/UpdatedMonolithSolver/README.md

 **Skip this note and move to [Step 4](https://github.com/DanLeEpicMan/UpdatedMonolithSolver#step-4) if the parser worked fine for you.**

-Sometimes the parser might not work and just generate an incorrect board.
+Sometimes the parser may fail and generate an incorrect board.
 This shouldn't happen very often, but is nonetheless possible.
 If this is your case, then go to the 'boards' folder and edit the file called 'out.csv' (it might just be called 'out').
 Refer to the following images for correctly making a board:

 This is the board I have